 The UAE is one of the world's great multicultural dining destinations with over 200 nationalities represented in Dubai and Abu Dhabi's restaurant scenes.
 Emirati cuisine itself features Arabic spice blends, slow-cooked meats, fragrant rice dishes, and seafood reflecting the pearl-diving heritage.
 The country also has world-class Indian, Pakistani, Lebanese, Persian, and Western cuisine at every price point.

-These iconic dishes define the culinary identity of United Arab Emirates.
+Iconic dishes that define United Arab Emirates.

 Machboos